ErpNetDocs/tech/advanced/user-business-rules/examples/credit-limit-override.md

 You can get that information using **[this](https://docs.erp.net/tech/advanced/calculated-attributes/examples/check-if-system-type-is-in-cash.html)** calculated attribute, which returns 'True' or 'False'.

-To allow a credit limit override when a client pays in cash, you can create a business rule with the following data:
+To set a rule to allow a credit limit override when a client pays in cash, use the following data:

 |Repository|
 |:----